 The Upper Meadow feels quite private and secluded.
 The underlying clay soil restricts drainage, and the meadow has an ecosystem of ditches, small streams and damp areas.

 The Upper Meadow has a completely different plant community from the Lower Meadow.
 The grassland is less varied but there is a range of water-loving grasses, rushes and sedges.
 To tell these wind pollinated plants apart, just remember the rhyme: “Sedges have edges, rushes are round, and grasses have knobbly knees”

 Following the edge of this field is a mature hedgerow, probably several hundred years old.
-A rough estimate of the age of a hedgerow can be arrived at by counting the number of species in a 30 metre length.
+You can estimate the age of a hedgerow roughly by counting the number of species in a 30 metre length.
 One additional species means one century of growth.
-The hedgerow is like a very narrow woodland, which provides a corridor for wildlife between the woodland and surrounding area.
+The hedgerow is like a very narrow woodland, providing a corridor for wildlife between the main woodlands and the surrounding area.

-Hedgerows are a particularly important habitat, as they mimic the woodland edge, so reflect all the stages in the development of a mature woodland.
+Hedgerows are a particularly important habitat.
+They mimic the woodland edge, and reflect all the stages in the development of a mature woodland.
 This can clearly be seen in the hedge along the eastern boundary with the scrub layer invading the open grassland and the larger trees growing up behind.

 Hedgerow trees are also important as they provide a perch for songbirds, were they can be seen and heard easily by potential mates.